tu-delft-library/il-master-thesis-guide/book/intro.md

 ## Structure of the Guide

 This resource is divided into 5 chapters.
 Each chapter represents a phase in your master thesis where you need to use information.
-The book is not meant to be read front to back in one go.
+The guide is not meant to be read front to back in one go.
 Instead, you can consult the different chapters depending on which phase of the project you are in.
-You can see a detailed overview of the steps here:
+You can see a detailed overview of the steps below:

 ![overview of thesis process](overview-lit-review.png)